raja-abhishek/Deeplearning-Homework/README.md

 **Q2:** Which model tracks the actual values better over time?

-**A:** Model(window size 10) using closing price tracks values better over time as shown in the charts below
+**A:** Model(window size 10) using closing price tracks ups and downs more closely over time compared to FNG model as shown in the charts below

 ![Window10_cp](Window10_cp.png)
 ![Window10_fng](Window10_fng.png)